MayGo/maze-world/README.md

 -   [ ] Add more collectable item: eggs
 -   [ ] Add Chests, Treasures (more coins)
 -   [ ] Fullscreen messages
--   [ ] add avatar icon to player lists
+-   [ ] Add avatar icon to player lists
 -   [ ] Developer Product to shop items (eg: buy coins for Robux)
 -   [ ] Add Badges, reward when completing some milestone